 Wireless Router setup is almost the same as a wired router installation a few extra steps.
 But those extra steps will secure your data.

-Because most of the information you need is on the Wireless Router setup page, I will only go into the Security settings on this page.
+Because most of the information you need is on the Router setup page, I will only go into the Security settings on this page.

 You need to have a way to keep these people (hackers/crackers/thieves!) from reading your signal and keep them out of your computer and router and doing this wireless router setup will help secure your data.